NalaGinrut/artanis/README.md

   Artwork and document writing is important contributions too and great appreciated in GNU Artanis community.
 So does advocating on your blogs, wikis, and webcasting tutorials.
 They're good ways to help GNU Artanis to form a community.

-  If you're using GNU Artanis in product or own purpose, please share your experiences.
+  If you're using GNU Artanis in your project, please share your experiences.
 GNU Artanis wants to build a friendly community to help people know more about free software and help functional programming to be used in industry.

 ## Thanks for testing!